 How to Add Diversity to Bedtime Stories

-You will find kids will fall in love with a certain book or books and want to repeat them over and over again.
-We have run into this.
-We will read it as many times as they want, but variety is needed as well.
+Kids certainly fall in love with a certain book or books and want to repeat them over and over again.
+We read it as many times as they want, but variety is needed as well.
 So how do we combat this?

 Some simple remedies to use: